oneforawe/config-repo/README.md

 5. For Mac systems, you can run the MacOS environment setup script:
   `bash ~/.config-repo/setup/run-setup-MacOS-env.sh`
+  You might also have to change the location of the git template, using a more appropriate global location for Mac than your user `.config` folder, and using a hard copy rather than a link into the config files:
+  `cp ~/.config-repo/config/git/template/HEAD /opt/homebrew/share/git-core/templates/HEAD`
-  You might also have to alter the `.gitconfig` file,
+  And, accordingly, you'll have to alter the `.gitconfig` file,
   from `templateDir = ~/.config/git/template/`
-  to `templateDir = /opt/homebrew/share/git-core/templates/`,
+  to `templateDir = /opt/homebrew/share/git-core/templates/`.
-  and change the location of the git template (using a hard copy rather than a link into the config files):
-  `cp ~/.config-repo/config/git/template/HEAD /opt/homebrew/share/git-core/templates/HEAD`
+  Without that change, I got an error when attempting to git-clone:
+  `Cloning into 'repository'...`
+  `fatal: --stdin requires a git repository`
+  `fatal: fetch-pack: invalid index-pack output`

 ### Older Steps